andrius-siup/cherry-on-the-cake/README.md

 ### Footer

+- The footer features have social media links.
+The social links open on the new blank tab.

 ### Future Features ideas

+- In the will be added button "Contact Us", the shopper will be redirected to the contact us page.
+There will be a form that the user will fill in and send to us.
-- On the product detail page will be adding more products images.
+- On the product detail, the page will be adding more products images.
 That the user can look at the item from all angles.
+Also will be adding products reviews below the all product detail page.
+The users can will  write a comment about the product.
 - Add Nutrition category on the page.
 That the user could purchase food supplements.
 - Add special offer discount for some period on some products.
 - Create social media login to this website.
+- Below the hero image will be put on a google map, with pin store location, for users that they want to collect the purchase items.
+- At the bottom of the Home page will be a section with "click and collect" information, for local users.

 ## Responsive